art4711/avlgen/README.md

 ## Benchmarketing

-I did a quick benchmark of inserting a million int,int pairs into the AVL tree (one of the ints is the key) and compared it to map[int]int.
-The results are pretty meaningless (because of btoi and because of different use cases), but AVL trees are 35% slower at insertions and 30% faster at lookups.
-Comparing a struct with string,string pair to a map[string]string shows marginally faster (within 5%) insert speed for insertions and around 20% slower lookup speed.
+I did a quick benchmark of inserting a million int,int pairs into the AVL tree (one of the ints is the key) and compared it to `map[int]int`.
+The results are pretty meaningless (because of `btoi` and because of different use cases), but AVL trees are 35% slower at insertions, 30% faster at lookups and within the margin of error same for deletes (4% faster).
+Comparing a struct with string,string pair to a `map[string]string` shows marginally faster (within 5%) insert speed for insertions and around 20% slower lookup speed.

-The big win here is that the tree allocates approximately half the memory in all tested cases.
+The big win here is that the tree allocates approximately half the memory of map in all tested cases.
+And it's ordered.
+Which is funny since I haven't implemented the ordered iterators yet.